Top 10 David Bowie Album Covers

 Photo: AVRO / CC BY-SA 3.0 NL (https://creativecommons.org/licenses/by-sa/3.0/nl/deed.en)

-Our Top 10 David Bowie Albums Covers list looks back at an artist that showcased many different looks and characters throughout his entire career.
+Our Top 10 David Bowie Albums Covers list looks back at an artist who showcased many different looks and characters throughout his career.
 David Bowie’s Album Cover art often represented the characters that he had molded that defined the music and concepts of those very albums.
 David Bowie’s first album was released in 1967 entitled David Bowie.
-His final album was released in 2016 entitled Blackstar.
+His final album, entitled Blackstar, was released in 2016.
 In between those two records, David Bowie released one of the most massive, deep, brilliant, and original bodies of works in classic rock history.

-This article focuses only on ten of the best album covers that graced those great David Bowie Records.
+This article focuses only on ten of the best album covers that graced those excellent David Bowie Records.
 There were many to choose from.
-David Bowie has released close to a hundred albums when combing all his studio, live, and compilation recordings.
-We narrowed it down to just choosing from his studio albums which counted less than thirty.
+David Bowie has released nearly a hundred albums when combing all his studio, live, and compilation recordings.
+We narrowed it down to choosing from his studio albums, which counted less than thirty.
 We focused on the ones we thought were the most iconic and had become ingrained in pop culture.

 # 10 – Young Americans